 Ellsworth Toohey from Ayn Rand's book The Fountainhead.
 Here's a man who holds to the Strawman Political philosophy that no one should ever achieve anything great, and he does everything he can to make people feel so insecure to be anything but a mass of mediocre and dependent "second-handers."
 He has a well-developed Backstory to show that he's been growing into this role all his life, and he gives a Breaking Speech to Peter Keating that explains all his motivations and goals.

 What makes him even more Manipulative and Bastardly is that he doesn't genuinely believe this himself: rather, he realizes that people who lack a sense of the greatness in life are easier to control.
 (As witness the way he sabotages his niece's chances for a fulfilling career and a happy marriage.)
 Toohey is driven only by the desire for power over others, like the Party in 1984.
 (In fact, both Orwell and Rand stated that inspiration for the antagonists came from observing the very worst tendencies in contemporary socialists and taking them to their logical conclusions.)
 Why does he do all of this?
 Because he knows that he is not and will never be one of the greats, so he tries his best to ensure no one else becomes great to feel better about himself.
 As Ayn Rand put it, he is "the man who couldn't be, and knows it".

-Stephen Norton in Agatha Christie's Curtain: The Last Case of Poirot is largely based on Iago.
+Stephen Norton in Agatha Christie's Curtain: Poirot's Last Case is largely based on Iago.
 The manipulations quickly reach downright ridiculous extremes bordering on full-blown Gambit Roulettes.
 It often takes little more than a casual remark on Stephen Norton's part (or on the part of any of the dozens of people he uses as unwitting proxies to voice his 'suggestions' to the people involved, both victim and murderer alike) in any given conversation to set a complex chain of events into motion that will lead to someone getting killed shortly afterwards.
 Norton is actually so good at this, that even Poirot knows that it'd be impossible to ever him get convicted of any crime whatsoever.
 So Poirot decides to just kill Norton instead.

 Abelard Lindsay and the other Shaper diplomats in Schismatrix, but also Lindsay's untrained rival Constantine.